 The Samsung Galaxy Note 10 Plus is one of the most coveted smartphones.
 The only limitation of the device is that it is network-locked.
 The good news is that you can quickly remove this carrier lock and use your Samsung Galaxy Note 10 Plus on any network of your choosing.
-Furthermore, since an unlocked Samsung Galaxy Note 10 Plus allows you to use any local SIM card to make phone calls, it lets you avoid expensive roaming fees while traveling abroad.
+Furthermore, since an unlocked Samsung Galaxy Note 10 Plus allows you to use any local SIM card to make phone calls, it lets you avoid expensive roaming fees while travelling abroad.

-- To unlock your Samsung Galaxy Note 10 Plus, first make sure your device is locked.
+To unlock your Samsung Galaxy Note 10 Plus, first, make sure your device is locked.
 Insert a new SIM card into your phone to ensure that it is locked.

-- On receiving your device’s IMEI number, your carrier will send you an unlock code to enter when you insert a SIM card from a different network.
+On receiving your device’s IMEI number, your carrier will send you an unlock code to enter when you insert a SIM card from a different network.

-So that’s how you can transform your Galaxy Note 10 Plus into a network-free device.
+So that’s how you can transform your mobile into a network-free device.
 Insert a SIM card from any network of your choosing to ensure your smartphone is unlocked.
 If your smartphone shows a signal and allows you to make calls and send messages, it means you’ve unlocked your Galaxy Note 10.

-For T-Mobile or MetroPCS Samsung Galaxy Note 10 users
+For T-Mobile or MetroPCS users

 Likewise, you can open your device’s Apps tray and choose Settings.
 Tap on Connections, then More Connection settings.
 Now, choose Permanent Unlock or Temporary Unlock from the Network Unlock menu.
 If you go for the second option, you would need a mobile data connection.